maxhoesel-ansible/ansible-collection-smallstep/roles/step_certificate/README.md

-# maxhoesel.smallstep.step_acme_cert
+# maxhoesel.smallstep.step_certificate

-Get a certificate from a CA with ACME and setup automatic renewal using `step-cli renew`.
+Get a certificate from a CA, using a specified provisioner, and setup automatic renewal using `step-cli renew`.

 This role uses `step-cli` to request and save a certificate from the configured CA, before setting up a renewal service using `step-cli ca renew`s `--daemon` mode.